isb-cgc/ISB-CGC-pipelines/README.md

 ## [Basic Usage](#basic-usage)

-The most basic way to use the tool is to use the built-in command line utility, `isb-cgc-pipelines`.
+The most straightforward way to use the tool is to use the built-in command line utility, `isb-cgc-pipelines`.
 The following sections will describe what the various subcommands do, but you can run `isb-cgc-pipelines -h` at any time to print usage information.

 ### [Configuration](#configuration)

-First, update PYTHONPATH:

-`export PYTHONPATH=$PYTHONPATH:/usr/local/ISB-CGC-pipelines/lib`

-Next, you will need to add yourself to the `supervisor` user group in order to start and stop the job scheduler.
+First, you will need to add yourself to the `supervisor` user group in order to start and stop the job scheduler.
 To do this run the following command, and then log out and log back in again so that the change will take effect:

 ```
 sudo usermod -a -G supervisor $USER